mattimatti/grunt-doctrine/README.md

 Type: `String`
 Default value: `'app'`

-The application name and folder that will contain the javascript application.
+The application name that will be written to the package.json file

 #### options.root
 Type: `String`